mttk/mttk.github.io/_pages/about.md

 News
 ======
+**August 2025.**
+- FUR was accepted at [EMNLP 2025](https://2025.emnlp.org/) main, and as an oral at the [Interplay workshop](https://interplay-workshop.github.io/) at COLM 2025!
+Check out the [[paper]](https://arxiv.org/abs/2502.14829).
+- We released a new preprint on using SAEs to precisely & permanently erase harmful concepts from LMs!
+Check out the preprint: [[paper]](https://arxiv.org/abs/2508.13650).

 **July 2025.**
 - Two papers will be presented at the [Interplay workshop](https://interplay-workshop.github.io/) at COLM 2025: FUR as non-archival [[paper]](https://arxiv.org/abs/2502.14829), and Predicting Success of Model Editing via Intrinsic Features as archival!
 Stay tuned for the CR version :)